Then + Now: The Cast of ‘Home Alone’

 Now: After reprising his role in ‘Home Alone 2,’ Bamman has continued to work in film, television and theater, and has had several starring roles both on and off-Broadway, most notably as the Duke of Venice ‘The Merchant of Venice.’

 Then: Kieran Culkin’s first-ever role was as Kevin’s Pepsi-drinking, bed-wetting cousin Fuller.
 As Macaulay’s real-life younger brother, Kieran went on to become a child star in his own right, with roles in movies like the ‘Father of the Bride’ films, ‘She’s All That,’ ‘The Mighty’ and ‘Igby Goes Down.’

-Now: In the mid-2000s, Kieran took a break from films to focus on his theater career, but returned to the big screen with major roles in ‘Scott Pilgrim vs. The World,’ ‘Margaret’ and, most recently, ‘Movie 43.’
+Now: In the mid-2000s, Kieran took a break from films to focus on his theater career, but returned to the big screen with major roles in ‘Scott Pilgrim vs. The World,’ ‘Margaret’ and recently appeared on the ‘Fargo’ television series.